handwoven

 Guest Artisans

 The decision to showcase their beautiful, heritage textile work as part of the Handloom Room was easy.
-The artisans Haresh Manodhiya and Bhilal Khatri are members of the ‘United Artisans of Kutch’ collective, from where she bought directly, ensuring that the artisans are paid the fair wage that they decide reflects their master craft work.
+The artisans Haresh Manodhiya and Bhilal Khatri are members of the ‘United Artisans of Kutch’ collective, from where I bought directly, ensuring that the artisans are paid the fair wage that they decide reflects their master craft work.

 Guest Crafters

 The Handloom Room brings you a curated collection of craft items made in the UK by makers working at social enterprises.
+Up to 60% of sales revenue from The Handloom Room goes back to the organisations supporting the makers.

 The Guest Crafters include Studio 306 CIC, Workshop 305, Poetry in Wood, Garvald Textiles, V21 Crafts and V21 Pottery.